HEALTHY TEENS COALITION

 Local government proclamations: We engage local government entities in recognizing the impact of teen births, including contributing factors and long term implications, in Manatee County, through proclamations, including the Bradenton and Palmetto city councils, the Manatee County Board of Commissioners, and the school board.
 We do this in partnership with our Youth Advisory Council.

-Annual Teen Pregnancy Prevention Awards Reception: The HTC holds a reception to raise awareness and visibility of Teen Pregnancy prevention Month and to recognize local nonprofits, young people, and elected officials who have shown leadership in prevention and intervention strategies.
+Annual Teen Pregnancy Prevention Awards Reception: HTC holds a reception to raise awareness and visibility of Teen Pregnancy Prevention Month and to recognize local nonprofits, young people, and elected officials who have shown leadership in prevention and intervention strategies.

 Community engagement/awareness with the public, families, and elected officials on the critical issue of teen births in the county and contributing factors, such as annual co-sponsorship with the Manatee Youth Commission of the Let’s Talk townhall.
-In 2012 the HTC organized and hosted a school board candidate debate to highlight candidate position and ideas on issues impacting our teens.
+In 2012, HTC organized and hosted a school board candidate debate to highlight candidate positions and ideas on our teens' issues.